 You don’t need to buy a $3000 studio monitor to do the job.
 Providing you have a room that absorbs and diffuses sound, a budget studio monitor will do wonders.

-I’ll say that you get fantastic quality starting at around $250 a pair.
+I’ll say that you get real high-quality studio monitors starting at around $250 a pair.

 I own a pair of Yamaha HS5 which I bought back in 2014.
 They are really well-balanced, not coloring the sound and give what I think is a pretty honest result.